calumleslie77/NTS_AVT_Survey/README.md

 ## Important note

-The application depends on a large number of images which are not included in this repository.
-However, these are included in the [published application](https://cleslie.shinyapps.io/NTS_AVT_Output/) hosted at shinyapps.io.
+The application refers to a large number of images which are not included in this repository.
+However, these images are included in the [published application](https://cleslie.shinyapps.io/NTS_AVT_Output/) hosted at shinyapps.io (these images are copyright of the National Trust for Scotland, 2026).

 ## Licensing

-Survey results in /data folder copyright National Trust for Scotland 2026.
+Survey results in /data folder copyright National Trust for Scotland (2026).

 All other code copyleft under [GNU GPL 3.0 (or later)](https://www.gnu.org/licenses/gpl-3.0.txt).